 The good news is that we don’t have to do anything fundamentally new; we just have to keep doing it until the job is finished.
 A Reuters/Ipsos poll conducted before the NRA’s annual meeting in St. Louis this year found that we’re on the right course.

-The Pew Research Center reports that since 1993 the percentage of Americans that believes it is more important to protect the right to keep and bear arms, than to control guns, has risen from 34 percent to 48 percent.
-Gallup reports that since 2000, the percentage of Americans that believes a gun in the home makes people safer has risen from 35 percent to 47 percent, and that the percentage of Americans that supports banning handguns has dropped from 60 percent to 26 percent.
-Another series of polls shows that, since 1989, the percentage of college freshmen that believes that more should be done to control the sale of handguns has dropped from 80 percent to 74 percent.
+The Pew Research Center reports that since 1993 the percentage of Americans that believe it is more important to protect the right to keep and bear arms than to control guns has risen from 34 percent to 48 percent.
+Gallup reports that since 2000, the percentage of Americans that believe a gun in the home makes people safer has risen from 35 percent to 47 percent and that the percentage of Americans that support banning handguns has dropped from 60 percent to 26 percent.
+Another series of polls shows that, since 1989, the percentage of college freshmen that believe that more should be done to control the sale of handguns has dropped from 80 percent to 74 percent.

 As we work for pro-gun candidates until the last votes are cast on Election Day, we can be confident of the righteousness of our cause.
 But we should also remember a lesson from history, chronicled by the ancient Greek writer Thucydides in his History of the Peloponnesian War.

 Refusing to surrender their island to the Athenians in 416 B.C., the Melians said that they would prevail because their cause was just.
 The Athenians replied that to win, it is not enough to believe that one is morally right.
 One must also be strong, because “the strong do as they can and the weak suffer what they must.”

 Our strength will be measured by our determination to see the 2012 campaign through to the end.
 Needless to say, if there is any whining to be done on a national scale after Election Day, such as what took place in Wisconsin recently, it should be done by our adversaries.